5 Skin Saving Balms To Survive This Harsh Weather - The Gloss Magazine

 KHAITE

-1. Naturally, Elizabeth Arden Eight Hour Cream is always on our list.
-From €10 at www.magees.ie and at pharmacies nationwide.
-We like the tinted lip balms, too, and indeed the entire Eight Hour clan, which now includes a daily moisturiser, HydraPlay.
+1. Elizabeth Arden Eight Hour Cream is always on our list – it’s the 1920s cult favourite that works for everything, from dry lips to elbows.
+From €17.95 at www.magees.ie and at pharmacies nationwide.
+We like the tinted lip balms, too.

-3. We love a natural balm and the quiet gem Pommade Divine has long been one of our top choices.
+3. We love a natural balm, and the quiet gem Pommade Divine has long been one of our top choices.
 Made in the UK, it features a delicious blend of essential oils that just happen to be rather wintery, such as cinnamon, nutmeg and clove, and it’s 97 per cent natural, with no added silicones or fragrance.
-It has a medicinal feel, and contains natural anti-inflammatory and antiseptic ingredients, so it’s good for irritated skin, burns and damaged skin.
-People swear by it for bruises, too.
-It has been hard to get hold of for some time, but seems to be back in stock. €36.95 at www.pommadedivine.com.
+It has a medicinal feel and contains natural anti-inflammatory and antiseptic ingredients so it’s good for irritated skin, burns and damaged skin, and people swear by it for bruises, too.
+It can be tricky to track down, but I spotted it here for €35.95.

-4. Easier to get hold of is Trilogy Everything Balm (€15 at www.hollandandbarrett.ie); a luxurious natural blend of fruit, flower and seed oils, from sweet almond and jojoba to rosehip.
+4. Easier to get hold of is Trilogy Everything Balm (€20.45 at www.hollandandbarrett.ie); a luxurious natural blend of fruit, flower and seed oils, from sweet almond and jojoba to rosehip.

-5. Lanolips 101 Ointment is a bit of a classic.
-A rich and nourishing option based on pure grade Australian lanolin (a deeply moisturising oil found in sheep’s wool), glycerin, castor seed oil and apricot kernel oil.
-It’s free from petroleum, mineral oil and sulphates.
-You can now get flavoured versions, from vanilla to peach.
-Their Golden Dry Skin Miracle Salve (€14) also has an added dash of Manuka honey (known for its healing, antibacterial properties).
-Remember to take it on flights – in fact, we recommend taking it everywhere, just in case. €14.50 at www.lanolips.eu.
+5. Lanolips 101 Ointment is a bit of a classic – a rich and nourishing option based on pure grade Australian lanolin (a deeply moisturising oil found in sheep’s wool), glycerin, castor seed oil and apricot kernel oil; it’s free from petroleum, mineral oil and sulphates.
+You can now get flavoured versions too, from vanilla to peach, which sound really delicious.
+Their Golden Dry Skin Miracle Salve (€14) has an added dash of Manuka honey (antibacterial, healing).
+Take it on flights – in fact, take it everywhere. €14.

 THE GLOSS MAGAZINE SUBSCRIPTION